On the Impact of Hard Adversarial Instances on Overfitting in Adversarial Training: Case Study and Discussion

-\cite{zhang2021geometryaware} uses a geometric-aware reweighting scheme to assign different weights to different training instances.
-On the contrary, they assign larger weights to training instances which PGD breaks in fewer iterations.
-This means, they assign larger weights to hard adversarial instances, opposite to what our analysis indicates.
-However, their methods are later shown vulnerable against adaptive attacks~\cite{hitaj2021evaluating}, which refutes the claims in~\cite{zhang2021geometryaware} and thus indicates our claims.
+In contrast to the methods above, \cite{zhang2021geometryaware} proposed an instance-adaptive reweighting strategy which assigns larger weights to the training instances that PGD breaks in fewer iterations.
+In other words, this approach assigns larger weights to the hard adversarial instances, which contrasts with what our analysis revealed.
+As a matter of fact, this method was recently shown to be vulnerable to adaptive attacks~\citep{hitaj2021evaluating}.